alexlurvey/music-search/README.md

 Query artist information using [last.fm's](https://www.last.fm/api/) API

 ### Features
 - Search by name or get the top artist list.
 Returns a list of 30 (no further paging, but that's what I was going to add next).
+There may not be any data if a search result refers to a single or a lesser known band in which case you'll just see an empty section underneath the artist.
 - Order by name or listener count.
 Clearing those filters return the original search list ordering returned by last.fm.
 - Any images will link to a last.fm page.